Waves never stop, and you can ride only one at a time.

 This pattern is about maximizing velocity to deliver business value by getting the team to work together.
 It requires a mind shift to focus on flow of production by swarming on the backlog items instead of on the efficiency of a given task.
 Individual efficiency does not optimize production while slack can speed things up.

-This is a fractal pattern and applies at the enterprise level, portfolio level, team level, and the individual level.
-See Covey’s work on habits of effective people.
+This is a fractal pattern and applies at the enterprise level, portfolio level, team level, and the individual level; see Covey ().
 It leads to happier teams and cultural success.

 ✥ ✥ ✥